 Our patio makeover is complete, with a gorgeous sectional, twinkle lights and a dining spot for warm evenings!
 This makeover didn’t happen overnight – we lived here for 3 years with this spot looking very different!

 But big projects always take time, money (ugh), and lots of planning.
 They rarely go as quickly as you like.
-However, we are so content having our patio the way we wanted, I’m grateful that we didn’t rush any of it.
+However, we are so content having our patio the way we wanted, I do wish we had started on it earlier!
+At least I’m grateful that we didn’t rush any of it.

 Backyard Patio Makeover

 Here is where we started.

 I am sharing our patio makeover on how we went from the above photo to the below!

 During our second summer here, we replaced the 100 sq ft paver patio with a 400 sq ft bluestone patio.
 You can read all about the details of installing the bluestone patio and what that cost us here.

 The next summer we planted zoysia sod.
 Still no patio furniture, but we did get a whole lot of grass that felt like stepping on a shag carpet!
 (See my thoughts after we planted Zoysia here).